grin-compiler/grin-compiler.github.io/index2.md

 ### Tooling

 Good tooling is essential for industrial software development.
-Whole program compilation makes it easy to observe the program both in runtime and compile time.
-This makes it easier to build good visual debugger and profiler tools.
+In order to get anywhere near feature parity with the tools of mainstream programming languages, we need to inspect the whole program at the same time.
+This can help with all stages of development: immediate feedback while typing, visual debugging and profiling.
 With such runtime tooling it would be possible to *show memory structures, debug laziness and visualize unevaluated expressions.*
 Having access to the whole program could improve the code editor experience also.
 It would be possible to highlight optimization effects on source code, *i.e. dead code/data, linear variable usage, laziness, strictness, tail call, unboxing, stack/heap allocation.*
 It seems feasible to implement these cool features using Language Server Protocol and GRIN.